ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 In this step, you'll configure kubectl to point to your newly created cluster going forward. [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) is a command line tool that you use to interact with a Kubernetes cluster.

 1. Use `ibmcloud login` to log in interactively.
-Provide the organization (org), location and space under which the cluster is created.
+Provide the location where the cluster was created.
 You can reconfirm the details by running `ibmcloud target` command.
 2. When the cluster is ready, retrieve the cluster configuration by setting MYCLUSTER environment variable to your cluster name:
    ```bash
    export MYCLUSTER=<CLUSTER_NAME>